Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

-Testing ads is one of the activities that is the most undervalued by AdWords advertisers.
+Testing ads is one of the activities most undervalued by AdWords advertisers.
 More about that here.

-You'll want to pause ads that significantly underperform compared to the other ads in the same adgroup.
-This way, the spend that would have gone to the lesser-performing ad goes into other, better performing ads instead.
+You'll want to pause ads that significantly underperform compared to other ads in the same ad group.
+This way, the spend that would have gone to the lesser-performing ad goes into other, better-performing ads instead.
 Easy!

-If you see a Pause Losing ad in your task list, it means that Opteo has found a statistically significant difference in performance between two ads in the same adgroup.
+If you see Pause Losing Ad in your task list, it means Opteo has found a statistically significant difference in performance between two ads in the same ad group.

 How does Opteo measure which ad is better?

-When there aren't enough conversions to calculate CPI, we look at CTR instead.
-Having a better CTR results in a higher Quality Score which has a magic-like impact on accounts (lower CPCs and higher volume leading to increased conversions and decreased CPA).
+When there aren't enough conversions to calculate CPI, we look at CTR (click-through rate) instead.
+Having a higher CTR results in a higher Quality Score, which has a magic impact on accounts (lower CPCs and higher volume leading to increased conversions and decreased CPA).

-It can be tricky to make a fair, apples to apples comparison between two ads.
-For example, lets say that we're looking at the last 30 days of data and we're comparing Ad A vs. Ad B. What if ad A was running for weeks 1-2 and ad B was running for weeks 3-4?
-What if you made a bunch of keyword changes in week 3 affecting ad B's performance, or what if there was a big seasonality event (eg. Christmas holidays)?
+It can be tricky to make a fair, apples-to-apples comparison between two ads.
+For example, let's say that we're looking at the last 30 days of data comparing ad X and ad Y. What if ad X was running for weeks 1 - 2 and ad Y was running for weeks 3 - 4?
+What if you made a bunch of keyword changes in week 3 affecting ad Y's performance, or what if there was a big seasonality event (e.g. Christmas holidays)?
 Opteo solves this problem by only looking at data where both ads were running at the same time.

 To help you decide whether you'd like to push or dismiss the task, we'll show you the difference in CPI (or CTR) and in ad position between both ads, as well as the statistical significance of the difference.

-By clicking Push Improvement, you will pause the losing ad.
-This will redirect traffic towards higher performing ad(s) and improve your adgroups' performance.
+Completing this improvement will redirect traffic towards higher performing ad(s) and improve your ad groups' performance.

-You can choose to ignore Pause Losing Ad tasks when they are based on CTR via your Client Settings.
-This way, you'll only get a Pause Ad task when we find a statistically significant CPI difference between ads.
+You can choose to ignore CTR-based Pause Losing Ad tasks via your Client Settings.
+This way, you'll only get a Pause Losing Ad task when we find a statistically significant CPI difference between ads.